 Now that we’ve covered that topic, let’s take a look at some free alternatives to Zendesk

 Zendesk free alternatives you need to try

 Freshdesk differentiates itself from Zendesk by making the customer success workflow more collaboration-driven.
-Agents can chat amongst each other while working on problems, so that there’s less collision and better sharing of knowledge.
+Agents can chat amongst each other while working on problems so that there are less collision and better sharing of knowledge.